SonyCSL/apis-main/README.md

 &emsp;cluster.json:
 &emsp;start.sh :

-There are many configuration files like config.json, hwConfig.json, scenario.json, policy.json and so on.
+There are many configuration files.
 Refer to "Chapter 6, About Configuration Files" in the following apis-main_specification for more information.

 ## Running